laurentpayot/vite-plugin-gren/README.md

 })
 ```

-Then you can start Gren in your main Vite script
+Then you can start Gren in your main Vite script:

 ```ts
 import { Gren } from './Main.gren'